Human brain tissue.

 Lyophilized from 5 mM Tris-HCl, pH 7.5 with 5 mM 2-mercaptoethanol and 5 mM EDTA.

-Product is recommended to reconstitute with 5 mM 2-mercaptoethanol.
+It is recommended to reconstitute this product with deionozed water, containing 5 mM 2-mercaptoethanol, to its initial concentration.